compmec/shapepy/README.md

 This library is available in [PyPI][pypi-url].
 To install it

 ```
-$ pip install compmec-shape
+$ pip install shapepy
 ```

 For more details, refer to the [documentation][docs-url]

 ### Documentation

-The documentation can be found at [compmec-shape.readthedocs.io][docs-url]
+The documentation can be found at [shapepy.readthedocs.io][docs-url]

 ### Contribute